-Key Questions for Citrix Administrators
+Key Citrix Cloud Questions for Citrix Admins

-A few weeks back, eG Innovations collaborated with David Wilkinson and conducted a webinar on the topic “Is Citrix Cloud Enterprise Ready?
+A few weeks back, eG Innovations collaborated with David Wilkinson and conducted a webinar for Citrix admins on the topic “Is Citrix Cloud Enterprise Ready?
 Best Practices to get the Most Out of Citrix Cloud Deployments.”
-Citrix Cloud implementations are growing in the industry today, and as organizations begin evaluating their cloud options, Citrix administration teams want to understand how Citrix Cloud will sustain, scale and be supported in lieu of on-premises Citrix deployments.
+Citrix Cloud implementations are growing in the industry today, and as organizations begin evaluating their cloud options, Citrix admin teams want to understand how Citrix Cloud will sustain, scale and be supported in lieu of on-premises Citrix deployments.
 It is given that Citrix Cloud is not going to replace on-premises deployments, at least as of now.
 But as organizations start migrating their workloads to Citrix Cloud, they need to be aware of the changes to the architecture, security and policy settings, HA/DR option, monitoring options, support options, costing, and so on.
 We have tried to analyze all these in the webinar and discuss the pros and cons of Citrix Cloud, allowing you to be well-informed and empowered to make the decision to migrate to the cloud or not.

 The main topics covered in the webinar were: